JOHNNY DALE

 Copyright: 03/1949

 From Exciting Comics #66 - A crafty Chinese drug smuggler who fled back to China some time ago is back and leading a gang bringing in heroin and cocaine via ship.
 The drug runner uses radio to orchestrate his deliveries, all hidden under a graveyard accessed by a fake grave.
 Johnny Dale is on his trail.

-Click here to read the story.
+6 The Fabulous Wooden Box!
 The Fabulous Wooden Box!

 Published by Better Publications